cozy/cozy-stack/docs/settings.md

 ### POST /settings/passphrase (form)

-The user can send its new hashed passphrase to finish the onboarding.
+The user can send its new hashed passphrase (base64 encoded) to finish the onboarding.

 #### Request